O2G/Kin-Keepers/README.md

 # Kin-Keepers
 Alzheimer's voice interface to a family tree for elderly patients.

 Kin-Keepers - A voice translator for Alzheimer's sufferers.
-Kin-Keepers’ AI/ML technology translates wrong or forgotten words into intelligible communication for people suffering from dementia.
+Kin-Keepers’ AI/ML technology translates wrong or forgotten words into intelligible communication for people suffering from Alzheimer and dementia.
 A grandmother will use voice to query for the names of forgotten relatives.

 This project shows how to:
 Use a node.js server as a backend to provide all the services among different stakeholders, e.g., seniors, families and carers.